-From football to royal wines Spain stands out for many things, it is one of amazing place of art where people with beautiful eyes and paintings with beautiful colors live by, the country is widely popular for the tourism and the art which spread over the country, with lots of colors, decorations being used along with beautiful flowers surrounded and greenery placed perfectly it is a country of wonders and magic.
+From football to royal wines Spain stands out for many things, it is one amazing place of art where people with beautiful eyes and paintings with beautiful colors live, the country is widely popular for tourism and the art which spread over the country, with lots of colors, decorations being used along with beautiful flowers surrounded and greenery placed perfectly it is a country of wonders and magic.

-Meanwhile, Spain is also a very important point of architecture from the mighty roman empire to making the modernism alive Spain did a lot of contribution by making architecture to mingle as a part of our day to day life, let’s explore the secrets and the essence of Spanish architecture in its own way.
+Meanwhile, Spain is also a very important point of architecture from the mighty Roman Empire to making modernism alive Spain made a lot of contributions by making architecture mingle as a part of our day-to-day life, let’s explore the secrets and the essence of Spanish architecture in its own way.

-If you ever get stuck to decode the proverb “ Rome can’t be built in a day”, then say thanks to Spanish as being one major part of the roman empire, Rome is famous for their art and the architecture which they presented to the world, the wider architecture made it to form the proverb later.
+If you ever get stuck to decoding the proverb “ Rome can’t be built in a day”, then say thanks to the Spanish as being one major part of the Roman Empire, Rome is famous for their art and the architecture which they presented to the world, the wider architecture made it to form the proverb later.

-We all have heard the history of Rome and it is one of an ancient civilization along with the Indians and Africans, but where Rome stands out is for its artwork, but unfortunately, most of the ancient architecture are not standing today but only in photographs and in theories to read and to get amused.
+We all have heard the history of Rome and it is one of the ancient civilizations along with the Indians and Africans, but where Rome stands out is for its artwork, unfortunately, most of the ancient architecture is not standing today but only in photographs and in theories to read and to get amused.

-Celtic was one of the earliest architecture we can find in Spain, the Castros in Galicia stand as proof of their ancient architecture styles.
+Celtic was one of the earliest architecture we can find in Spain, the Castros in Galicia stand as proof of their ancient architectural styles.

-Romanesque is one of oldest architectural style not only for Spain but to the entire world out there, it is believed that the Romanesque architecture begun in the 6th century and the thing is it still stands today, though it is a religious architecture even today some classic architectures influence its style to build churches somewhere in the countrysides.
+Romanesque is one of the oldest architectural styles not only for Spain but for the entire world, it is believed that Romanesque architecture began in the 6th century, and the thing it still stands today, though it is a religious architecture even today some classic architecture influence its style to build churches somewhere in the countrysides.

 Semicircular arches were commonly used for windows and doors, and groin vaults were placed to stand along with the roof and also to add a bit of classic style to the buildings, thick walls and lack of sculptures were the core characteristics of the Romanesque architecture, the 10th-century architecture is one of those fancy kind we can find in a game of thrones.

-Basilica de San Isidoro in Leon is one fine example for the Romanesque architecture in the Spain region, the thousand-year-old building is more of a museum to adore the Romanesque architecture today, the classical roman architecture is being influenced by architectures and architects even today.
+Basilica de San Isidoro in Leon is one fine example of Romanesque architecture in the Spain region, the thousand-year-old building is more of a museum to adore the Romanesque architecture today, the classical Roman architecture is being influenced by architecture and architects even today.